bryanhannes/ameliorated-chat/README.md

 - [x] As a user I should be able to enter my OpenAI API key (saved to localstorage)
 - [x] As a user I should be able to see my history of chats (saved to localstorage)
+- [x] As a user I should be able to delete chats
+- [x] As a user I should be able to start a new chat
+- [x] As a user I should be able to update the title of a chat
+- [x] As a user I should be able to update my profile picture -

-## Planned features/technical improvements
+- ## Planned features/technical improvements

 - [ ] Deploy somewhere
-- [ ] As a user I should be able to start a new chat
 - [ ] As a user I should be able to send a new message by pressing enter of clicking a send button
-- [ ] As a user I should be able to delete chats
 - [ ] As a user I should be able to group chats in a folder
 - [ ] As a user I should be able to select the model
 - [ ] As a user I should be able to select the temperature
 - [ ] As a user I should be able to choose between a list of default messages
 - [ ] As a user I should be able to toggle between light and dark mode
 - [ ] A title should be automatically generated when creating a new chat
-- [ ] As a user I should be able to update the title of a chat
-- [ ] As a user I should be able to update my profile picture
 - [ ] Nice loading animations
 - [ ] Streaming the chat response
 - [ ] As a user I should be able to select a prompt from a prompt library